Taal Volcano: 2010

 On June 8, the PHIVOLCS raised the volcano status to Alert Level 2 (scale is 0–5, 0 referring to No Alert status), which indicates the volcano is undergoing magmatic intrusion, a precursor to an eruption.
 PHIVOLCS reminded the general public that the Main Crater was off-limits due to the possibility of hazardous steam-driven explosions and build-up of toxic gases.
 Areas with hot ground and steam emissions, such as portions of the Daang Kastila Trail, are considered hazardous.
 From May 11–24, Main Crater Lake's temperature increased by 2 to 3 K-change.
 The composition of Main Crater Lake water has shown above normal values of MgCl, SO_{4}Cl, and Total Dissolved Solids.
 There has been ground steaming, accompanied by hissing sounds, on the northern and northeast sides of the main crater.
 On April 26, the volcanic seismicity was reported to have had increased.

 2011

 From April 9 to July 5, the alert level on Taal Volcano was raised from 1 to 2 because of the increased seismicity of Volcano Island.
 Frequency peaked at about 115 tremors on May 30 with a maximum intensity of IV, accompanied by rumbling sounds.
 Magma was intruding towards the surface, as indicated by continuing high rates of CO_{2} emissions in the Main Crater Lake and sustained seismic activity.
 Field measurements on May 24 showed that lake temperatures had increased slightly, pH values were slightly more acidic, and water levels were 4 cm higher.
 A deformation survey conducted around Volcano Island from April 26 to May 3 showed that the volcano edifice had inflated slightly relative to the April 5–11 survey.

-2019 to 2025 activity and eruption

-2019

-Alert Level 1 was raised on the volcano because of frequent volcanic activities since March.
-Based on the 24-hour monitoring of the Taal Volcano's seismic network, 57 volcanic earthquakes were observed from the morning of November 11 to the morning of November 12.